 The Business Exposed

 Before Vince McMahon exposed the business by admitting to the Athletics State Commissions in 1989 that professional wrestling was predetermined, wrestling had clung to kayfabe.
 This was the notion that what was presented to the public was a true athletic contest between individuals that bore a grudge that needed to be solved in the squared circle.
-John Stossel, with the increasing mainstream popularity of wrestling in the ’80s, decided to try to divulge its secrets to the world in 1984.
-In this particular TV piece on the program 20/20, he had also spoken to wrestlers “The Continental Lover” Eddie Mansfield and Jim Wilson.
+With the increasing mainstream popularity of wrestling in the ’80s, John Stossel decided to try to divulge its secrets to the world in 1984.
+In this particular TV piece on the program 20/20, he had also spoken to wrestlers "The Continental Lover" Eddie Mansfield and Jim Wilson.
 Both were upfront and very candid, saying that they were unhappy with what they saw as unjust pay and unfair treatment from unscrupulous wrestling promoters of the time.
 Mansfield and Wilson blatantly admitted that the wrestling matches had predetermined outcomes.
 According to Stossel, as told to Barbara Walters in the 20/20 segment, this led to Mansfield losing his job.

-Stossel even got into a ring with a very willing Mansfield who showed him various wrestling holds.
+Stossel even got into a ring with a very willing Mansfield, who showed him various wrestling holds.
 Stossel noticed that they indeed required teamwork for them to work and that with enough cooperation and selling, seemingly anybody could do what wrestlers did on television.
-Mansfield also sickeningly demonstrated the technique of “blading” — the act of cutting your forehead with a razor blade to open a horizontal slash across it (the sure way to have permanent scarring) — as Stossel stared on in disbelief.
+Mansfield also sickeningly demonstrated the technique of "blading" — the act of cutting your forehead with a razor blade to open a horizontal slash across it (the sure way to have permanent scarring) — as Stossel stared on in disbelief.
 As real blood dripped from Mansfield’s forehead, John Stossel was shocked by the fact that it wasn’t caused by blood capsules as he had earlier suspected.

 Jim Wilson, on the other hand, took it up a notch in his exposing of the business when he went on to co-write a tell-all book with Weldon T. Johnson entitled, Chokehold: Pro Wrestling’s Real Mayhem Outside the Ring, published in 2003.
-Wilson claimed that his promising career came to a screeching halt after he refused sexual advances from a wrestling promoter.
+Wilson claimed that his promising career came to a screeching halt after refusing sexual advances from a wrestling promoter.
 In his book, he claims that it was Jim Barnett, but this was never proven.

 The Slaps Heard Round the Wrestling World